12 Common Types of Industrial Sewing Threads Used in the Garment Industry

-threads are the backbone of every garment, and when you understand the twelve common industrial sewing threads used in the industry, your choices will ensure stronger seams, better aesthetics, and appropriate performance across fabrics from voile to denim; this guide explains composition, advantages, and selection tips so you can match cotton, polyester, nylon, silk, rayon, Kevlar and blended options to the right product and production setting.
+Threads are the backbone of every garment.
+Understanding the twelve common industrial sewing threads ensures stronger seams, better aesthetics, and appropriate performance across fabrics from voile to denim.
+This guide explains composition, advantages, and selection tips so you can match cotton, polyester, nylon, silk, rayon, Kevlar, and blended options to the right product and production setting.

 About Industrial Sewing Threads